ane/ane.github.io/_posts/2017-03-08-camel-abstractions.md

 [Apache Camel](http://camel.apache.org/) is an enterprise integration framework.
 If that doesn't say anything to you, let's try this: Camel lets you connect endpoints together.
-These endpoints can vary, from simple local components like files to external services like ActiveMQ or HTTP servers, the idea is to have a (1) common language format, messages and exchanges and a (2) simple method for doing the connections.
-The common language is translated into protocol level language by components, which provides the technical implementation of that service.
+These endpoints can vary, from simple local components like files to external services like ActiveMQ or HTTP servers, the idea is to have a (1) common language format and a (2) simple method for actually performing the connections.

-The actual heavy lifting, protocol work, is done by the component.
+The common language, *exchanges* and *messages*, are translated into protocol level language by components, which provide the technical implementation of that service.

+The connection method is an intuitive DSL that speaks in terms such as `from` and `to`.
+Informally, you connect an ActiveMQ server that logs to files by saying you're reading *from* ActiveMQ *to* a file.

 Choosing what component to instantiate is done using an URI.
 An URI will identify the target component, e.g., `rabbitmq://myserver:1234/...` instantiates the [RabbitMQ](https://www.rabbitmq.com/) [component](http://camel.apache.org/rabbitmq.html), `file:...` instantiates the [file component](http://camel.apache.org/file2.html), `netty4:...` instantiates the Netty component (version 4.0).
 As long as the component is available in the